Teacher in Charge: Mr S. Winchester.

 WHAT COULD THIS SUBJECT LEAD TO?

 Level 2 Japanese - It is essential to complete Level 1 prior to the Level 2 or Level 3 courses.
-Japanese could lead to a diverse range of careers e.g. international business, consultant, diplomatic service, immigration, custom officer, translator, educator, tourism, hospitality, and many more.
+As a second language speaker you will gain entry into a diverse range of careers e.g. tourism, hospitality, diplomatic service, international business, international law, immigration, custom officer, consultant, translator, educator and many more.
 Learning a second language will increase your awareness and appreciation of your own language and provide you with skill sets sought after by business, government departments, especially foreign affairs and private enterprises.

 Free - Language is a gift, you just have to work for it!